awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 You can query Athena databases and import the results in Data Wrangler\.
 To use this import option, you must create at least one database in Athena\.
 To learn how, see [Getting Started](https://docs.aws.amazon.com/athena/latest/ug/getting-started.html) in the Amazon Athena User Guide\.

-Note the following about the the Athena import option in Data Wrangler:
+Note the following about the Athena import option in Data Wrangler:
 + Data Wrangler supports using an Athena primary workgroup\.
 Other workgroups are not supported\.
 + Data Wrangler does not support federate queries\.

 Data Wrangler uses the default S3 bucket in the same AWS Region in which your Studio instance is located to store Athena query results\.
-When you import from Athena, Data Wrangler creates a new database in your Athena account named sagemaker\_data\_wrangler if one does not already exist\.
-Temporary tables are created in this database to move query output to this S3 bucket\.
-These tables are deleted after data has been imported, however the database, sagemaker\_data\_wrangler, persists\.
+When you import from Athena, Data Wrangler creates a new database in your Athena account named `sagemaker_data_wrangler` if one does not already exist\.
+Temporary tables are created in this database to move the query output to this S3 bucket\.
+These tables are deleted after data has been imported, however the database, `sagemaker_data_wrangler`, persists\.
 To learn more, see [Imported Data Storage](#data-wrangler-import-storage)\.

-If you use AWS Lake Formation with Athena, make sure your Lake Formation IAM permissions do not override IAM permissions for the database sagemaker\_data\_wrangler\.
+If you use AWS Lake Formation with Athena, make sure your Lake Formation IAM permissions do not override IAM permissions for the database `sagemaker_data_wrangler`\.

 **To import a dataset into Data Wrangler from Athena:**